jpapini/tools-javascript/packages/eslint-config/README.md

 ## How to use

-Run `pnpm lint:eslint` for linting files.
+Run `pnpm run lint:eslint` for linting files.

-Run `pnpm format:eslint` for formatting files.
+Run `pnpm run format:eslint` for formatting files.

 ## Author